SirWrexes/epitech-clang-format/README.md

 * __Vim, Emacs, Clion, VSCode, BBEdit:__ go [here](https://clang.llvm.org/docs/ClangFormat.html)
 * __Sublime Text:__ Check [this](https://packagecontrol.io/packages/Clang%20Format) out. _(You're welcome, Raphael)_
 * __Nano:__ Bruh.
+***

+## What rules are implemented ?
+Open the .clang-foormat and read.
+I made it so it's clear what it does.
+Happy coding ! 😉